 "The fear of the LORD is the beginning of knowledge."
-Proverbs 1:7 As we walk in the way of the LORD, we have an obligation to learn all we can about this new way of living.
-Over the years as I have worked with prisoners, they tell me that there are certain rules and regulations they must learn and go by.
+Proverbs 1:7.
+As we walk in the way of the LORD, we have an obligation to learn all we can about this new way of living.
+As I have worked with prisoners, they tell me that there are certain rules and regulations they must learn and live by.
 The prison environment has boundaries that have to be learned and obeyed.
 If they break some of them, they could lose their lives.
 Breaking others would bring about differing consequences of different severity.

 The same is true with the Christian walk.
 There are rules of conduct and rules of behavior that line out our obligations and commitments for living.
 And why do we have these rules?
 To protect us, our families and society.
 Sin kills and destroys.
 It causes pain and binds us in slavery and to passions that ruin our lives.

 Knowledge is the key to success.
 If you know what the speed limit is on a certain section of road, then you won't get a ticket for exceeding the speed limit.
 If you don't know what the limit is, you might be endangering yourself and others.

 If a sign warns you to slow down because the bridge is out ahead, and you ignore the sign; you could lose your life.
 Read!
 Learn!
 Study for truth!

 David tells us, "You have laid down precepts that are to be fully obeyed.
 Oh, that my ways were steadfast in obeying your decrees!"
 Psalm 119:4, 5.
 These precepts are for our good.
 They warn us of trouble ahead and the way to get around them.
 By ignoring them, we bring upon ourselves most of the trouble we are in.
 Then we blame God.
 Not His fault.
 He has warned us.

 "How can a young man keep his way pure?
 By living according to Your word...
 I have hidden Your word in my heart that I might not sin against You."
 Psalm 119:9, 11.